naoshibaikyu/wilyswarriors/CR_S1_CHH.md

 HornetAnnoyed: . . .

-JewelNeutral: Out of everyone here, you are the most suspect, Hornet Man.
+Jewel: Out of everyone here, you are the most suspect, Hornet Man.

 HornetAnnoyed: WHAT?
 No. It's obviously Galaxy Man.
 He's not even here!

-JewelNeutral: Not only were you here before everyone else according to Fake, but you were also the first to name a suspect without any assistance in looking for the perpetrator.
+Jewel: Not only were you here before everyone else according to Fake, but you were also the first to name a suspect without any assistance in looking for the perpetrator.

 %Hornet Man angrily jabs his hand forwards, pointing in Jewel Woman's direction.